ReluctantHacker/notes/physics/Electrodynamics.md

 F = qE
 ```

 But here's other thing.
-From experiments by Ampère, Biot–Savart, and others:
+From experiments by Ampere, Biot¡VSavart, and others:
  - A wire carry current $I$ in a magnetic field $B$ experiences a force:
 ```math
 F_{wire} = IL \times B